-We live in a broken world, and the events of the past few weeks have brought that truth to the forefront.
 As Grace Church, we want to develop empathy and minister in proximity to our African American community.

 As with all brokenness, we bring this to God and Scripture to ground us, provide wisdom, and move us forward.
 In Ephesians 2:16, Paul speaks to the division between Greek and Jewish believers: "Together as one body, Christ reconciled both groups to God by means of his death on the cross, and our hostility toward each other was put to death."
 Here, we see that unity can be found in Christ.

-Indeed, the gospel provides us with the greatest empathizer, includer, and uplifter of the oppressed in Christ.
+Indeed, the gospel provides us with the greatest empathizer, includer, and uplifter of the suffering in Christ.
 Jesus came down from a high place; he put himself in immediate proximity to humanity.
 In fact, Jesus embraced us to such a degree that he became flesh.
 John 1:14 states, "So the Word became human and made his home among us.
 He was full of unfailing love and faithfulness.
 And we have seen his glory, the glory of the Father’s one and only Son."
 Jesus came to us in our brokenness and shared our pain.
 Hebrews 4:15 says, "This High Priest of ours understands our weaknesses, for he faced all of the same testings we do, yet he did not sin."
-As followers of Christ, we strive to model Jesus’ empathy for the oppressed.
-Although the church neither has the power nor the responsibility for changing the culture, we can live in a way that is compelling to the world by using our strength to lift up the marginalized.
+As followers of Christ, we strive to model Jesus’ empathy for the poor and marginalized.
+Although the church neither has the power nor the responsibility for changing the culture, we can live in a way that is compelling to the world by using our strength to lift up the suffering.

 Empathy should always give rise to both voice and deeds.
 Verbalizing truth is good and powerful; however, it is not enough to bring lasting change.
 We must reinforce our words with actions.
 It is not wrong to be a voice on social media, but that does not absolve us from taking real steps in real life towards racial reconciliation.
 Posting about racial injustice may help alleviate the tension we feel, but our goal should be to step into that tension with actions in a vulnerable way.